joelek/circus/readme.md

 ## Ideas

 * Create new typed REST API that re-uses the context entities.
-* Rewrite the indexer to support delta updates.
-* Add support for mutiple media sources.
 * Add playlisting functionality for audio content.
-* Add files and directories into database.
-* Index video resolution and image sizes.
 * Split person into three routes.
 * Set titles based on page.
 * Export icons with 24px sizes.
 * Move redundant data from base types to full types in API.
 * Create and use layout components with standard spacing.
-* Re-add support for movie segments.
 * Create modal media player.
 * Make artist view more interesting
 * Make start view a combined search and nav view.